lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-primitive-and-object-arrays/index.md

 If you need to store nulls in your arrays, then you will still need to refer back to a wrapped/object array.
 In most situations, I think you should be able to utilise primitive arrays, but there are always going to be times when you can't.
 That being said, most of the time we all just use `List`s, so none of this really matters 😛.

-You should now have a better understanding of the differences between primitive arrays like `LongArray` and wrapped arrays such as `Array<Long>`.
+You should now have a better understanding of the differences between primitive arrays like `LongArray` and object arrays such as `Array<Long>`.
 If not, then I have failed you, and I apologise for that 😥.

+If you found this post helpful, you can follow me on Twitter at [@LankyDanDev](https://twitter.com/LankyDanDev) to keep up with my new posts.